Skip to main content

 1. Call SuperTokens.changeLanguage or SuperTokens.loadTranslation to re-render the translated UI

-This is necessary, because the SDK will only re-render and update the displayed strings after either of the above functions are called.
-You can easily do this in event handlers, when updating the language choice or while adding new translation data.
+This is necessary, because the SDK only re-renders and updates the displayed strings after calling either of the above functions.
+You can do this in event handlers, when updating the language choice or while adding new translation data.

-If the SDK can't find a segment in the current language's translation store, we will check the default language store and use the translation from there.
-The raw translation key is displayed if it's also missing from the default store.
+If the SDK can't find a segment in the current language's translation store, it checks the default language store and uses the translation from there.
+The raw translation key displays if it's also missing from the default store.
 For example, this can happen for custom error messages returned by the backend API.

-The currently chosen language is stored in a cookie, this way it can be restored the next time the page loads.
-The domain of this cookie can be customized through the currentLanguageCookieScope option.
-This can be useful if you are running our SDK in multiple applications and want to share the language choice between sub-domains.
+The system stores the chosen language in a cookie, allowing it to restore the language the next time the page loads.
+You can customize the domain of this cookie through the currentLanguageCookieScope option.
+This can be useful if you are running the SDK in multiple applications and want to share the language choice between sub-domains.

 import React from "react";